April 9, 2018

 Cabins in Royal National Park

 We stayed in the small three-bedroom Weemalah Cottage with friends and loved its riverside and bush setting.
 The rustic timber cottage has taken to the theme of wood-panelling with gusto.
 Gladly, it has had a kitchen and bathroom update since our stay.
 It's twenty minutes drive past the Visitor's Centre at Audley and is a very car-reliant location as there are no formal walking tracks near the cottage.
 While you'll feel like you have this part of the park to yourself, the river (which you overlook from the verandah) can get busy on warm, sunny days with watercraft.
-The only caveat is it's not great for young children; the house itself is fine but the outdoors area is hazardous for that young age where everything is a danger (and the outdoors is why you'd choose Weemalah, really).
+The only caveat is it's not great for young children; the house itself is fine but the outdoors area is hazardous for very young kids.

 The only caravan park in Royal National Park (and therefore operated by the National Parks Service) is at Bonnie Vale, at Bundeena.
 There are 74 sites either beachside, or bushside for camper trailers, caravans, and tents.
 All sites are unpowered and there are basic, but well-kept, facilities.
 There is often kayak hire available and there’s a short bushwalk starting at the caravan park to Cabbage Tree Basin and Maianbar.
 Bundeena has a few cafes, small grocery store and a petrol station.
 It’s a great access point to walks in the northern part of the park (see Camping and Camp Sites).